What are antibiotics?

 This yeast is particularly beneficial for senior horses that have lost some of their ability to absorb certain essential nutrients in their large intestine and need additional help with maintaining weight.

-It depends on your horse and his eating habits.
+The answer to this question depends on your horse and his eating habits.
 It is a good idea to have both options handy depending on the circumstance.
 Some horses, especially when they are sick, either eat less or even go off feed completely.

-For these instances you definately want to use the paste.
-That way you're sure that they are getting the proper dosage.
+For these instances you definitely want to use the paste.
+That way you can ensure that they are getting the proper dosage.

-What if the probiotic doesn't help with the diarrhea issues in my horse?
+What if the probiotic doesn't help with my horse’s diarrhea?

 If diarrhea persists, first action is to contact your veterinarian.
 Make sure that something else isn't going on.
 It may require lab workup to find out what is happening in the gut, but the peace of mind is worth the small price.

 The probiotic should also be continued once the horse is no longer taking the antibiotic to support gut microbiota on a daily basis.

-For that matter, probiotics can help your horse’s overall health even in less difficult circumstances, but when a course of antibiotics is being administered or has just been discontinued, use of a probiotic supplement is more important than ever.
-For more information, go to our products page to learn more.
+Probiotics can help your horse’s overall health even in less difficult circumstances, but when a course of antibiotics is being administered or has just been discontinued, use of a probiotic supplement is more important than ever.